heimrichhannot/contao-form-type-bundle/README.md

 * Generic way to create forms for specific approaches with contao form generator
 * Options event for select, checkbox and radio form fields
 * Form types can support a first time wizard to setup basic form fields
-* Unified dispatcher for `FieldOptionsEvent` and Contao callbacks

 ## Installation